-Claim: A 1922 newspaper article warned that climate change was melting Arctic ice and disrupting wildlife.
+Claim: A 1922 newspaper article reported that "radical change in climatic conditions" was melting Arctic ice and disrupting wildlife.

-Whether it was unwarranted doomsaying or a well ahead of its time prediction, the text reproduced above is a genuine transcript of a 1922 newspaper article, an Associated Press account which appeared on
+The text in the above example is a genuine transcript of a 1922 newspaper article, an Associated Press account which appeared on